To help the Commander provide the best possible care to all beneficiaries, please report any care problems or concerns to the Office Manager

 Issues/Concerns.You have the right, without recrimination, to voice concerns regarding your care and to have those issues reviewed and resolved.
 This can be accomplished by speaking with the unit or clinic officer in charge (OIC), the noncommissioned officer in charge (NCOIC) or by contacting the Patient Representative Office.

 Management of Pain.You have the right to appropriate evaluation and the management of your pain.

 Communication.
-You have the right to access people outside the hospital by means of visitation or verbal and written communication.† Access to an interpreter when language barriers are a problem.† All patients have the right to expect unrestricted access to all forms of communication.† However, if it is ever necessary to restrict visitors, mail, telephone calls, and/or other forms of communication as a component part of the patients care (for example, to prevent injury or deterioration in the patient, damage to the environment, or infringement on the rights of others) the following will be adhered to before any restriction is determined:† (1)† The patient will be included in all such decisions (2) any restriction will be explained ensuring the patient understands the restriction (3)† any restriction will be determined with the participation of the patient and family (4)† communication restrictions will be evaluated for the patientís therapeutic effectiveness (5) For an unemancipated minor patient, or patient under guardianship, law determines who is legally entrusted to act in the patientís best interest and (6) clinical justification of restrictions will be fully documented in the patientís records.
+You have the right to access people outside of Reynolds by means of visitation or verbal and written communication.† Access to an interpreter when language barriers are a problem.† All patients have the right to expect unrestricted access to all forms of communication.† However, if it is ever necessary to restrict visitors, mail, telephone calls, and/or other forms of communication as a component part of the patients care (for example, to prevent injury or deterioration in the patient, damage to the environment, or infringement on the rights of others) the following will be adhered to before any restriction is determined:† (1)† The patient will be included in all such decisions (2) any restriction will be explained ensuring the patient understands the restriction (3)† any restriction will be determined with the participation of the patient and family (4)† communication restrictions will be evaluated for the patientís therapeutic effectiveness (5) For an unemancipated minor patient, or patient under guardianship, law determines who is legally entrusted to act in the patientís best interest and (6) clinical justification of restrictions will be fully documented in the patientís records.

 As a Patient, Your Responsibilities Are To: